BlieNuckel/kronoxToGCalendar/README.md

 During the setup there are a set of options. **THE FOLLOWING SECTIONS ARE IMPORTANT TO READ BEFORE USING THE SCRIPT**

-## Requirements

-1. The script requires PIP to be installed and configured as a PATH variable. **IMPORTANT: The script uses pip to install the libraries listed in the Requirements.txt.
-If you do not wish for the script to download and install these libraries do _not_ run the script**

 ## Google Calendar ID

 This is the ID that Google uses to know which calendar to modify and add the classes to.
 This can be found under the settings for a calendar in Google Calendar.